-Contusions follow blunt or penetrating chest trauma, are almost always seen with other chest (and abdominal) injuries.
+Contusions follow blunt or penetrating chest trauma, and are almost always seen with other chest (and abdominal) injuries.
 It is usually caused by disruption of the capillaries of the alveolar walls and septa, and leakage of blood into the alveolar spaces and interstitium 7.

-Features are often not localised in a lobar or segmental pattern.
-Contusions usually occur adjacent to bony structures (as fractures cause the contusions), and are hence seem to be peripherally located 5.
+Features are often not localized in a lobar or segmental pattern.
+Contusions usually occur adjacent to bony structures (as fractures cause the contusions) and are hence seem to be peripherally located 5.

 An initial trauma chest radiograph may be normal.
 Over the first day following trauma, ill-defined geographic consolidation develop which are not sensitive for contusion, with differentials including aspiration, atelectasis, and infection.

 Consolidation may be faint and usually shows rapid improvement with time, commonly over several days as the blood in the alveolar spaces is absorbed.

 Typically seen as focal, non-segmental (typically crescentic) areas of parenchymal opacification, usually peripheral.
-Can have subpleural sparing with smaller contusions which can be a distinguishing feature.
+It can have subpleural sparing with smaller contusions which can be a distinguishing feature.
 More common posteriorly and in lower lobes.

 Treatment and prognosis

 In most cases, the findings are manifest at the time of the initial examination and show little tendency to increase in severity with subsequent examinations.
 Radiographic clearing of pulmonary contusion is relatively rapid, and the signs of contusion have often resolved within 48 hours.
 By day 10-14 they should have resolved completely 3.

 If the consolidation increases a day or two after the traumatic injury, then superimposed aspiration, atelectasis and/or infection should be considered.

-There is a significant risk of ventilator-associated pneumonia in a ventilated trauma patient who has pulmonary contusions, which carries a high mortality (up to 50%) 6.
+There is a significant risk of ventilator-associated pneumonia in a ventilated trauma patient who has pulmonary contusions, which carries high mortality (up to 50%) 6.